dantleech/blog/content/posts/2024-08-28-col-des-ares.md

 arrive before ten-nine hour, but, then, you see, it is necessary that I make 3 mountain passes.
 Is it grave if I arrive late?".

-"You speak English, your French is very good but because of the traffic..."
+"You speak English?
+Your French is very good but because of the traffic..."

 Damn it.
 We proceeded to speak in English and he explained that he could _wait_ until 19:30 but he had in-fact to return to his children and could not